zmahfuz0613/rails-controllers/nestedAssociations.md

 }
 ```

+## We Do:

+let's walk through the rest of the posts_controller.rb methods and update them to include nested functionality.

+## Multi-route Controller Methods

 This is great for getting all of the posts for a user but doesn't help us if we still want all of the posts.
 Our `show` method no longer haas the functionality of getting all posts nor do we have a route for that.

 Let's add another route to get all posts: